 In addition to the gondolas, the stations also have individual designs themed to each location.
 For example, the Caribbean Beach station resembles an open market building inspired by the islands.
 Also, the Epcot station is inspired by the architecture of nearby pavilions and features a mural with the theme of flight.

 5. Air Conditioning & Ventilation

-Air flow has been a huge concern for many guests, especially when temperatures climb during the hot Orlando months.
+Air flow was a huge concern for many guests, especially when temperatures climb during the hot Orlando months.
 I’m sure if each cabin needed air conditioning, Disney would’ve installed some type of system.
-But, that doesn’t seem to be the case.
+But, that’s not the case.

-Instead, each cabin is said to have been “specifically tailored for the Florida climate.”
+Instead, each cabin has been “specifically tailored for the Florida climate.”
 There is cross-ventilation for air flow and special reflective windows to keep out the direct sunlight.